How do I join Mercyview as a partner?

 - Participate in our Explore Mercyview seminar – a one-time seminar (1 hour) intended to give you an overview of what Mercyview believes and why.

 - Participate in a Mercyview Partner seminar – currently offered each spring and each fall, this four-session seminar is intended to give you a more in-depth look at what Mercyview believes and why.
 This seminar is a prerequisite to becoming a partner at Mercyview.
+The partnership seminar handbook can be found here.

 - Meet with a church elder for a partnership conversation – in order that we may know you better, hear your story, answer any questions, pray for you, encourage you, and invest in you more fully.